dappnode/DAppNodeDocs/docs/Core-packages-readmes.md

 [Parity](https://www.parity.io/)

-## DAppNodeSDK
+## DAppNode SDK

-dappnodesdk is a tool to make as simple as possible the creation of new dappnode packages.
+DAppNode SDK is a tool to make as simple as possible the creation of new dappnode packages.
 It helps to initialize and publish an Aragon Package Manager Repo in the ethereum mainnet.

 We have deployed a public APM (Aragon Package Manager) registry in which anyone can create their own APM repository: [public.dappnode.eth](https://etherscan.io/address/public.dappnode.eth)